libertyernie/brawlls/README.md

 `[path within file]` describes the particular node in the file you want to list the children of.
 For example, the command:

-    brawlls.exe STGFINAL.PAC 2/ModelData[1]/3DModels(NW4R)
+    brawlls.exe FitKirby00.pcs TextureData[0]/Textures(NW4R)

-lists the 3D models in ModelData[1] - the same thing you would see if you opened STGFINAL.PAC with BrawlBox and navigated to 2 -> ModelData[1] ->
-3DModels(NW4R).
-In this case, the output (for Brawl's STGFINAL.pac) is:
+lists the textures in Kirby's default color - the same thing you would see if you opened FitKirby00.pcs with BrawlBox and navigated to TextureData[0] -> Textures(NW4R).
+In this case, the output is:

-    +0 StgFinal00space
+	+0 PlyKirby5KEye.1
+	+1 PlyKirby5KEye.2
+	+2 PlyKirby5KEye.3
+	+3 PlyKirby5KEye.4
+	+4 PlyKirby5KEyeYellow.1
+	+5 PlyKirby5KEyeYellow.2
+	+6 PlyKirby5KEyeYellow.3
+	+7 PlyKirby5KEyeYellow.4
+	+8 PlyKirby5KFoot
+	+9 PlyKirby5KMouth
+	+10 PlyKirby5KSkin

 By index
 --------

 brawlls also supports choosing a node based on its index within the file.
-The +0 next to StgFinal00space in the line above means that StgFinal00space is the first child of 3DModels(NW4R) (if there were a second child, it would be +1, and so on.)
-We could have typed this command for the same result:
+The +0 next to PlyKirby5KEye.1 in the line above means that PlyKirby5KEye.1 is the first child of Textures(NW4R) (the second child is +1, and so on.)
+Since TextureData[0] is the second node in Fitkirby00.pcs, and Textures(NW4R) is the only folder inside it, we could have typed this command for the same result:

-    brawlls.exe STGFINAL.PAC +1/+0/+0
+    brawlls.exe FitKirby00.pcs +1/+0

 brawlls will even add a slash before a plus if there isn't one, so you can also do this:

-	brawlls.exe STGFINAL.PAC +1+0+0
+	brawlls.exe FitKirby00.pcs +1+0

 Wildcards are supported in node names - however, brawlls.exe throws an error if more than one node matches the wildcard.
 Also note that you can combine names and indicies in the same path.

-	brawlls.exe STGFINAL.PAC +1+0/3DMod*
+	brawlls.exe STGFINAL.PAC +1/Tex*

 Usage example
 -------------